HenryRoutson/VectorsToVector/README.md

-**Quickly test if scaled vectors can form a goal vector, where all scaling and vector components are positive**
+**Quickly test if scaled vectors can form a goal vector, where all scaling magnitudes and vector components are positive**

 IE a x (i,j,k) + b x ... = (i,j,k)